theAgingApprentice/hexbotCompiler/README.md

 If you are an OSX user then you can simply use the VSC icon to load VSC and use the hot ket combination `SHIFT + COMMAND + B` to build the executable.
 If you are a Windows user then do not use the VSC icon.
 In oder for VSC to work popery with your compiler it must be started using a special VSC calling sequence.
 These instructions were taken from [here](https://code.visualstudio.com/docs/cpp/config-msvc).

-VSC must be started from a special developer command prompt followwing these steps:
+VSC must be started from a special developer command prompt following these steps:

 1. Manually, enter `devel` in Windows Start search window
 2. A few options will appear.
 Run the option that mentions somehting about a command prompt